Employee Productivity: Everything You Need to Know

 Pay Employees Well

-Utilizing market compensation data, you can ensure you are paying your employees appropriately according to your individual market.
+Utilizing market compensation data, you can ensure that you are paying your employees appropriately according to your individual market.
 Additionally, make sure you are rewarding your top performers.
 If mediocre or lower performing employees see that they will be rewarded by performing at a higher level, you will begin to see your productivity increase.

 Providing an environment that is flexible and understanding of employees’ lives outside of work often helps increase their productivity while they are at work.
-Understanding how to balance schedules and work flow based on that flexibility will be key to truly engaging your employees.
+Understanding how to balance schedules and workflow based on that flexibility will be key to truly engaging your employees.
 If you have employees who need to balance their family needs and you allow them the flexibility to do so, it will only help to increase their productivity while they are at work.
 Be respectful and understanding when life happens, and your employees will appreciate you for it.

 More and more employers have begun to support employees working remotely.
 Remote workers tend to be more productive, work more hours, take less sick time, and are typically more engaged.

 If you need additional information on employee productivity, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.